Page 36 of 42 Results

 Chicago Inner-City School Raises Test Scores Significantly

 DETAILS: School Profile: 78 students in grades: 6-8; Demographics: Title I: 100%, Urban Inner City, Free or reduced lunch: 95%, Limited English proficiency: 80%; Race/Ethnicity: Black or African American: 2%, Hispanic or Latino: 98%.
 RESULTS: Reading scores increased by 16.8 NCEs and language arts scores increased by 23.6 NCEs in 3 years for students using Accelerated Reader with best practices.
 REPORTING EDUCATOR: Gordon Hannon, principal.
-The full report is available online: <https://docs.renaissance.com/R11773>.
+(Email research@renaissance.com to request a copy of this study from the Renaissance Research Department.)

 Results From a Three-Year Statewide Implementation of Reading Renaissance in Idaho